6.5×50mmSR Arisaka: British usage

 In 1914, approximately 150,000 Arisaka Type 30 and Type 38 rifles and carbines were sold to British forces and were given the designations Pattern 1900 (for the Type 30) and Pattern 1907 (for the Type 38) for training purposes.
 In the latter part of 1915, Type 30s had been issued to four regiments and Type 38s had been issued to eight regiments.
 Approximately 50,000 Arisakas were issued to the Royal Navy to replace the Lee-Enfields requisitioned by the Army in late 1914.
 The 6.5×50mm round was subsequently produced in Britain by the Kynoch company and was officially adopted for British service as the .256 in caliber Mk II in 1917.
-The Arab armies, organized by British captain T. E. Lawrence, to fight against the Ottoman Empire during World War I, were armed with a portion of the 500,000 rifles purchased from Japan from 1914 to 1916, and many were the obsolete Type 30 rifles which had seen heavy service during the Russo-Japanese War in 1904–1905.
+The Arab armies, organized by British captain T. E. Lawrence, to fight against the Ottoman Empire during World War I, were armed with a portion of the 500,000 rifles purchased from Japan from 1914 to 1916, and many were the non-functional Type 30 rifles which had seen heavy service during the Russo-Japanese War in 1904–1905.
 In all, the 6.5×50 mm Japanese semi-rimmed round has been used in either Japanese or domestically designed weapons by Japan, Russia, the United Kingdom, China, North Korea, South Korea, Thailand, Finland and Indonesia.
 Many of the British naval Arisakas were given to the White Russians.

 The 6.5 mm Arisaka rifles were used mainly by the British for training, homeland defense, and by naval units.
 In 1916, the rifles were shipped to Russia and none were left by the end of World War I.